tresorit/cwac-endless/README.markdown

 Version
 -------
-This is version v0.7.0 of this module, meaning it is slowly becoming a respected member of the Android community.
+This is version v0.8.0 of this module, meaning it is getting up there in age, as is its author.

 Demo
 ----